This article is a list of Tapestry Board Game Civilizations, together with short strategic advice on how to play them.

 If you want to interact (and mess) with other players, you will like Traders.
 At every income turn, you can place a token on a territory tile.
-If it’s controlled by other player, you get the benefit on the tile.
+If it’s controlled by another player, you get the benefit on the tile.
 If it isn’t, you get VP for every adjacent territory controlled by opponents.

 The trick is to combine both bonuses.
 Examine the board and determine where the enemy will expand to.
-Place a token there, gain VP and later (when they conquer) also gain the benefit on the tile.
+Place a token there, gain VP, and later (when they conquer) also gain the benefit on the tile.
 Traders are more powerful on a crowded map (3 or 5 player game).